davestewart/davestewart-content/content/blog/programming/type-safe-json/index.md

 Whether I wrap it, assign it or destructure it, it's great to be able to see properties pop up as you type.

-Whilst exploring ways to do this, I've been consistently surprised how flexible TypeScript's compiler can be – especially in regard to destructuring – so a while ago I started noting what works.
+Whilst exploring ways to do this, I've been consistently surprised how flexible TypeScript's compiler can be – especially in regard to destructuring – so a while ago I started noting the various ways to do it.

 ## Dataset